-Ecommerce SEO pricing can range quite a bit.
+Well, how much does SEO cost for ecommerce?
 Monthly retainers typically start around $1,000 and can go well beyond $15,000.
 One-time projects might fall anywhere between $1,000 and $200,000.
 What you end up paying depends on how many products you have, how competitive your market is, and how much technical or content work your site needs.
+So, ecommerce SEO pricing ranges quite a bit, as you can see.

-With so many different rates across the industry, it is hard to know what a reasonable SEO budget looks like.
-In this article, we break down the average ecommerce SEO price in detail and explain the factors behind those numbers.
-The goal is to help you estimate realistic costs based on your store’s specific situation.
+With so many different rates across the industry, it is hard to know what a reasonable search engine optimization budget looks like.
+In this article, we break down the average price in detail and explain the factors behind those numbers.
+The goal is to help you estimate a realistic ecommerce SEO cost based on your store’s specific situation.

-• Most ecommerce SEO retainers start at around $1,139 per month.
+- Most retainers start at around $1,139 per month

-• A full-scope SEO project with an agency typically costs around $37,158.
+- A full-scope optimization project with an agency typically costs around $37,158

-• Most agencies charge about $70 per hour for ecommerce SEO services.
+- Most companies charge about $70 per hour for optimization services

-• Freelancers on Upwork tend to charge slightly less, averaging $63 per hour.
+- The average ecommerce SEO costs with freelancers on Upwork tend to be slightly lower, averaging $63 per hour.

 Common SEO Pricing Models